MartinF99/PlastikStyle/README.md

-# Plastik style (a fork of Qt5 styleplugins' plastique style
+# Plastik style

+This is a fork of QPlastiqueStyle from qt5-styleplugins and a port to qt6.

 ----------------------

 ## Requirements